Tengrism: Symbols and holy places

 The tallest mountain peaks usually became sacred places.
 Since the time of the Turkic Khaganate, this is Otgontenger in Mongolia—perhaps, the Otuken of the old inscriptions, state ceremonies are held were.
 Among others: Belukha (or Üch-Sümer) in Russia's Altai, Khan Tengri alias Jengish Chokusu in Kyrgyzstan (not to be confused with the modern Khan Tengri), and Burkhan Khaldun in Mongolia, associated with the name of Genghis Khan.
 Symbolic mountains are man-made shrines-ovoos.

 Beliefs

-Tengrism was an animistic all-encompassing system of belief that includes medicine, religion, a reverence of nature, and ancestor worship.
+Tengrism is an animistic all-encompassing system of belief that includes medicine, religion, a reverence of nature, and ancestor worship.
 Turkic spiritual wisdom has no finalized condition, but is dialogical and discursive.
 Tengrism as a monotheistic religion developed only at the imperial level in aristocratic circles.

 Gods

 Tengrism is centered on the worship of the Tengri (gods) and the sky deity Tengri (Heaven, God of Heaven).
 This is similar to Taoism and Tengri is often linked to the Chinese Tian.
-Kök Tengri (Blue Sky) is the sky deity and often considered as the highest god, similar to Susanoo.
+Kök Tengri (Blue Sky) is the sky deity and often considered as the highest god.
 It is known as Tangara to the Yakut.
 While Gök Tengri always remains abstract, never depicted in anthropomorphic or zoomorphic forms, other deities are often personified.

+"Itugen, an earth or fertility deity" often accompanied Tengri.

+The total number of deities believed to exist varies from population to population.
+Deities may be related to natural aspects of the world, such as earth, water, fire, the Sun, the Moon, stars, air, clouds, wind, storms, thunder and lightning, and rain and rainbows.
+Animals were thought to be totemistic symbols for specific gods, like the sheep being associated with fire, cows with water, horses with wind, and camels with earth.